chocolacula/easy_reflection_cpp/readme/installation.md

 One of the submodules is [vcpkg](https://github.com/microsoft/vcpkg) which manages most of the dependencies, all of them will be installed by CMake automatically.

 > **Note:** The project version is obtaining by `python` from `vcpkg.json` manifest file.
-Python is dependency of everything now and most likely you already have it, otherwise please install it manually.
+Python is a dependency of everything these days and most likely you already have it, otherwise please install it manually.

 After you have installed all dependencies you should made a decision do you wanna use [simdjson](https://github.com/simdjson/simdjson) for parsing or don't.
 Native for the solution parser will be available anyway but it's slower, though a bit more flexible in map parsing.